yolabs007/Line-Follower-Robot/README.md

 # Mounting

 * Place the IR sensors very near to ground.
-* Do not give more space in between two sensors.
+* Do not give more space in-between two sensors.